 2nd Timothy 4:4 and Titus 1:14, “And they shall turn away their ears from the truth, and shall be turned unto fables. ...
 Not giving heed to Jewish fables, and commandments of men, that turn from the truth.”

+Since the time that I attended Harvest Baptist Church for one year in 2014, I have been banned (in writing) by the pastors from returning to simply attend church services, because I am a truth-teller, and that is the last thing they want...
+THE TRUTH!
+God will judge between me and them, respectfully.
 Literally, the Devil has crept false doctrine into the churches.
+The apostate Bible colleges are largely to blame.
+The woeful source of attack against the Word of God today, SHOCKINGLY, are America's woeful BIBLE COLLEGES!!!!!!
 I don't have any statistics in front of me, but from all the preaching that I hear and churches that I research, I'd guesstimate that at least 50% of America's Baptist churches have fallen prey to the heresy of Lordship Salvation.
 There are two very distinctly different, drastically contradictory, plans of salvation circulating in Baptist churches today. ...

 Dr. John MacArthur errantly teaches: